11 Living Rooms Without A Sofa That You Need To See

 7. Four chair layout

-The homeowner here chose to use four comfy chairs instead of two sofas.
-These are set at slight angles to one another and surround a common coffee table.
-This setup can have end tables or floor lamps easily added to it.
+The homeowner here used four comfy chairs instead of two sofas, angling them around a central coffee table.
+This setup allows for the easy addition of end tables or floor lamps.

-The end tables featured below are an open design.
-The pair has plenty of tabletop space, with open storage underneath.
+The end tables featured below have an open design.
+The pair has plenty of tabletop space and open storage underneath.

-If you like this room layout, then consider this floor lamp.
-The industrial design fits into the room nicely.
+If you like this room layout, consider this floor lamp.
+Its industrial design fits nicely in the room.

 8. Chairs and ottoman combination